hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 it was recorded in the ledger, the world state was not updated, and `CAR2` remains owned by `ORG2`.

-Finally, to understand how to use a smart contract or chaincode with world state, read the [chaincode namespace topic](../developapps/chaincodenamespace.html).

 ## Channels

 Hyperledger Fabric allows an organization to simultaneously participate in